“Everyone can be great, because everyone can serve”

 - Gain insights into the inner workings of nonprofit organizations

-- Give back to the Boston community using your skills and experience
+- Give back to the Greater Boston community using your skills and experience

 The positive experience of CAP teams brings our volunteers back.
 More than 50% of volunteers have worked on prior CAP projects.

-- Typical project team consists of five to seven alumni of Harvard Business School or Harvard Kennedy School working between two and four hours per week from October through May
+- Typical project team consists of four to eight alumni of Harvard Business School or Harvard Kennedy School working between two and four hours per week for four to eight months

 - The CAP team works side-by-side with the leadership of the nonprofit client